Yue-Hao14/ArrowInvestment-Capstone-Project/Documentation/Feature List.md

 ## 6. Bonus: Transaction History (partial CRUD)

-* Logged in user can see their transaction history
+* Logged in user can see their transaction history including buy/sell stocks and cash transfers

 ## 7. Bonus: Financial News (partial CRUD)